fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

     self.model.compile(**kwargs)
 ```

-We than pass the following  keyword arguments to our method:
+We then pass the following  keyword arguments to our method:

 - `loss = "categorical_crossentropy"`for multi-class classification,
 - `optimizer = Adam(0.0001)` for using the Adam optimizer from `tf.keras.optimizers` with a rather small learning rate (more on the learning rate below), and